RafaelMicro/SuperGateway/README.md

 |MediaTech|MT7981|MT7981 EVB|
 |MediaTech|MT7688|Linkit Smart 7688|

-## Build the firmware from sources
-This section describes how to build the firmware for suppoted pltform from source codes.
+## Development
+To build your own firmware you need a GNU/Linux, BSD or MacOS system.

-### Host environment
+### Requirements
+To build with this project, Ubuntu 22.04.04 LTS is prefereeed.
+And you need use the CPU based on AMD64 architecture, with at least 4GB RAM and 32 GB available disk space.
+Make sure your internet is accessible.

-The following operations are performed under a Ubuntu LTS 22.04 environment.
-For a Windows or a Mac OS X host computer, you can install a VM for having the same environment:
+You can install a VM for having the same environment:
 * Download Ubuntu 22.04 LTS image from [http://www.ubuntu.com](http://www.ubuntu.com)
 * Install this image with VirtualBox (http://virtualbox.org) on the host machine.
 50GB disk space reserved for the VM is recommanded

+Note:
+* If you're using Windows Subsystem for Linux(WSL), please see [Build sysetem setup WSL](https://openwrt.org/docs/guide-developer/toolchain/wsl) documentation.

-### Steps
+### Quickstart
 In the Ubuntu system, open the *Terminal* application and type the following commands:

 1. Download SuperGateway source codes: